Fireblight-Studios/foundryvtt-simple-calendar/README.md

 To install the most recent version of the module, view the releases section to the right of the main GitHub page.
 Selecting the latest release will bring you to a page where you can download the module.zip asset.
 This will contain everything you need to manually install the module.

+## Migration from Simple Calendar

+Simple Calendar Reborn supports migrating data from a previous Simple Calendar installation.
+Simply go into the Simple Calendar settings on your previous installation and export a config backup that can be imported into Simple Calendar Reborn, retaining all custom calendar configurations and notes.

 ## Translations

 Simple Calendar is available in many languages thanks to the translation community.
 Be sure to check out the [translation page](./simple-calendar-docs/docs/translations.md) for details on available languages and translators.